Best AI Monitoring Workflow for Product Managers

 Where should I collect signals?

 Use a single signal layer (e.g. RadarAI) so you're not jumping between 10 tabs.
 A good signal layer deduplicates, classifies by type, and provides primary source links—which maps directly to the Collect and Classify steps of this workflow.
-See AI monitoring workflow for builders.
+See AI monitoring workflow for builders and How to verify AI news sources.

 How do I avoid this expanding into an hour-long session?